 Via Building.co.uk

-Back in January official Government figures showed that the Green Deal wasn't doing too well - in fact in it's first year it had barely managed to achieve a fraction of its expected targets.
+Back in January official Government figures showed that the Green Deal wasn't doing too well - in fact in its first year it had barely managed to achieve a fraction of its expected targets.
 And although the Government admitted things weren't working out quite the way they had anticipated, Climate Change minister Greg Barker still considered it an encouraging start and was confident things were going to pick up in 2014.
 Could he have been right?

 Electrical body NICEIC are reporting that now more than 1000 companies have signed up for Green Deal installer status with them, alongside further news that consumer interest has picked up in recent months.
 Since the end of December, an impressive 129,842 Green Deal assessments are said to have been lodged.
 With only 1,612 houses recorded to have made plans overall (with a further 626 houses having plans in place), this figure alone has the potential to upset last years numbers.